Stage presence

 You play with Brad Pitt in every circumstance

-"Walking in for a public speech is a bit like entering an arena where anything is possible.
-You know the beginning but never the end."
-Adeline tells a personal anecdote: "While I am striving to perform in a famous dance show, I find myself with a partner whose human qualities do not quite match his cha-cha."
+Walking in for a public speech is a bit like entering an arena where anything is possible: you know the beginning but never the end.
+Adeline likes to tell a personal anecdote.
+While she is striving to perform in a famous dance show, she finds herself with a partner whose human qualities do not quite match his cha-cha.
 It is then that a good fairy named Michele whispers a piece of advice:

-"And there I am, like a mermaid twirling around, smiling at the camera as the happiest dancer in the world.
-Everyone was completely taken in."
+And there she is, like a mermaid twirling around, smiling at the camera as the happiest dancer in the world.
+Everyone was completely taken in.

-"In a second phase, after having visualised the worst, you must visualise the best, success.
+In a second phase, after having visualised the worst, you must visualise the best, success.
 This visualisation passes through pleasant physical sensations: the bubbles of champagne, the smiles of your interlocutors, the applause of the audience.
-The positive attracts the positive."
+The positive attracts the positive.

 INCANDESCENTE POUR TOUJOURS